 In this case, the PPM shall provide an interface that enables access control for personal data using the PPM as PRP.
 In present release, Direct Dynamic Authorization shall be used, with the PPM acting in the role of Dynamic Authorization Server (DAS).
 See clause 7.3.2.2 for details.

-3. If accessing personal data is permitted, PEP accesses the personal data and sends the personal data to the IN-AE as a response.
+3. If accessing personal data are permitted, PEP accesses the personal data and sends the personal data to the IN-AE as a response.

 11.4 Privacy Policy Manager Implementation Models